DarrenToner/Poweredby-Hostedby-JbToner.com/README.md

-# Usage Instructions for `hostedbyjbtoner.min.js` and `poweredbyjbtoner.min.js`
+# Usage Instructions for `jb.min.js`

 This script is intended for use on websites hosted or created by JB Toner.
 It dynamically adds a footer to the site, either displaying "Powered by JB Toner" or "Hosted by JB Toner" based on a parameter passed in the script.

 ## For WordPress:
-To include the `jb.js` file in your WordPress site, use the following PHP snippet:
+To include the `jb.min.js` file in your WordPress site, use the following PHP snippet:

 ### Enqueue the Script:
 ```php